“I’m in the business of winning.”

 Following his high school years, he played amateur hockey for 8 years.
 Taffy joined the United States National Hockey Team for the first Winter Olympics in 1924.

 There he became the first Native American to participate in the Winter Olympics.
-He was recognized by his fellow athletes for his patriotism and leadership, helping him become captain of his team and the first person to represent the United States at the Winter Olympics by carrying the American flag during the opening ceremonies.
+He was recognized by his fellow athletes for his patriotism and leadership, helping him become the spiritual Captain (C) of his team and the first person to represent the United States at the Winter Olympics by carrying the American flag during the opening ceremonies.

 Following his time with amateur USA Hockey in the 1924 Winter Olympics, Taffy went on to lead a successful professional career.
 After playing for the St. Paul Hockey Club for three seasons in the USAHA, he moved to the Minneapolis Millers where he helped win the CHL title in 1926.